Hillary Clinton Recalls Holding Hands In Bed With Bill To Make Point About Her Marriage

 — Breitbart News (@BreitbartNews) September 12, 2017

 According to CNN, Hillary touched on the Lewinsky scandal and she offered “some of the most personal reflections Clinton has made publicly.”
 She was “unbearably” lonely and turned to her faith in the aftermath of that scandal.
-She rationalizes staying in this marriage after the Lewinsky scandal by saying,
+She rationalizes staying in this marriage after the Lewinsky scandal by saying the following.

 “He has been my partner in life and my greatest champion since the moment we met.”
 Hillary talked about Bill’s unselfish ways as he “never once suggested” that she put her work on the back burner or her goals aside because it would interfere with what he was going after.
 She finishes his critique off with, “I still think he is one of the most handsome men I’ve ever known….
 I love him with my whole heart.
 That’s more than enough to build a life on.”

 From what is written in her latest book What Happened, Bill Clinton is just about the only one that Hillary hasn’t pointed her finger at when assigning the blame for her election loss.
 She sees Bill as an asset rather than blaming his past antics and her reaction to them as a hindrance to her when it came to the women voters.
-According to The National Review, Clinton’s book suggests that she “cares more about herself than her party.”
+According to the National Review, Clinton’s book suggests that she “cares more about herself than her party.”
 Much of the book is how Hillary sees herself as a lone entity and not part of the bigger picture.

 [Featured Image by Patrick Semansky/AP Images]